COM-497/2020-Spring-Group2/README.md

+# 2020-Spring-Group
+To-Do List April 15th:

+For Login-
+ Christine: Finish Defining Schema
+ All: Style the Dashboard with HTML/CSS
+ Patrick: Uploading the PDFs to Dashboard, controlling with IFs based on user credentials defined in Schema
+ Patrick: Fix Footer

+ For HomePage/Products/Our Team-
+ Kyle: Fix the CSS styling and ensure it is ready to go

+ Christine: Upload to server and ensure wesbite is functional

+ All: Write the Technical Paper on the Website Project

 # 2020-Spring-Group2

 Before 2/24 class as of now, Patrick has pulled togther the logos and homepage, as in the midst of working with the homepage carousel.